Flying High in Bird Heaven: MSTR, PSUS, ETF

 And if you're so confident that you are such a good hedge fund manager, why not launch in the ETF and just hope that that capital doesn't leave because they're so satisfied with your performance?

-commit to hold stakes for a long time or like buy private companies, you can't do concentrated long-term investing in the form of an ETF.
-I understand people do some of it, but
+commit to hold stakes for a long time or like buy private companies you just you can't do concentrated long-term investing in the form of an etf i understand people do some of it but it's not it's not the right vehicle i think i disagree on that point but it's okay

-And he was like, in his mind, like a closed-end fund is like, it's going to be Berkshire Hathaway, right?
+And he was like, in his mind, like a closed-down fund is like, it's going to be Berkshire Hathaway, right?
 It's not going to be a fund.

 It's going to be a company that buys companies or buys stakes in companies or invests.
 And he is going to invest people's money, much like Warren Buffett does, in the form of a public company.